 Decorating and Home improvements.
 If you bought a fixer-upper (or even if you didn’t), you’ll probably have a list of home projects that you hope to do.
 Before diving in, price out their cost and, if you aren’t planning to do them yourself, get an estimate from more than one person.
 If your savings won’t cover your projects, once you’ve made payments for a while, you may be able to use your home’s equity to finance improvements.

 Maintenance.
-Keeping the lawn trimmed, lights on and house comfortable are ongoing expenses.
-Appliances, windows, the roof and other components will age and need to be repaired or replaced periodically.
-Some, like a furnace, won’t need to be replaced for 15 to 20 years, but ask the seller how old everything is.
+Keeping the lawn trimmed, lights on and the house comfortable are ongoing expenses.
+Appliances, windows, the heating and cooling system, the roof, and other components will age and may need to be repaired or replaced periodically.
+Asking the seller for details such as the age of the components in the house may give you an idea of the remaining life expectancy of the items.
 Having an emergency fund can help you cope with the cost of unexpected repairs.

 Be a Savvy Homebuyer

 Want to know more about homeownership and the home-buying process?
 Check out our Home-Buying Journey page.
 We have tips and explanations on what to expect throughout your home-buying journey.
 There’s even a payment calculator to show you at a glance what you can afford!